|

 property is held as a leasehold estate rather than as a

+fee simple estate.
 Group Home A single-family

 residential structure designed or adapted for occupancy